-All you will need to do is return to the FastPass line at the attraction within your return window.
+All you will need to do is return to the FastPass line at the attraction or entertainment option within your return window.
 Once there, scan your park ticket and when the light turns green, you're good to go!
 Your FastPass has been redeemed and you are ready to speed your way to the front of the line.

 Do I have to pay extra for Disneyland's Digital FastPass System?